RegelefterlevnadBolagmaj 05, 2026

 A post-merger integration plan is essential for achieving post-merger success

-It's fair to say that post-merger integration is a determining factor in the ultimate success or failure of any deal.
-It should also be noted that there is no fixed "integration" period during a merger.
+It should be noted that there is no fixed "integration" period during a merger.
 Rather, acquisition integration is a sustained process that runs from pre-deal due diligence all the way to present-day management of the new enterprise.
-Given the elevated multiples, successful integration has become even more important considering the difficulties in finding the right acquisition target.

 The roadblocks to successful post-merger integration can arrive in a variety of forms.
 There are a few integration problems that crop up with alarming consistency.
 These include: